Billotais/Denoising-with-Generative-Models/README.md

 ## Speech Enhancement Based on Deep Denoising Autoencoder (DDAE.pdf)

+They meantion a DAE where they only trained using clean speech : Clean as in and out, then when we give a noisy signal it tries to express it on the "clean subspace/basis function", they try to model "what makes a clean speech", need to look into that.
+This time, they use dirty-clean pairs, so they want to know "what is the statistical difference between noisy and clean.

+Once again, they create their dataset by adding some noise artificially.
+They mention (RNN.pdf), which uses a recurrent network, this won't be the case here.

+The architecture looks like a classical DNN.
+They stack "neural autoencoders" together, and each AE seems to be layer - non-linear - layer.
+They also use regularization.
+For training, they first pretrain each AE individually which adequate parameters, then put them together and train again.

+Measurement are specific to speech, they use "noise reduction", "speech distortion" and "perceptual evalutation for speech qualty - PESQ" / not clear what this is.

+For the features they use "Mel frequency power spectrum (MFP)" on 16ms intervals

+Their results are mostly better than traditional methods.

 ## SEGAN: Speech Enhancement Generative Adversarial Network (Speech_GAN.pdf)

 ## A Wavenet for Speech Denoising (WaveNet.pdf)